 Frito Bowls with Meat Sauce also double or triple easily if you have a crowd to feed, which makes it even better for game day and tailgating.

-Here’s how easy it is: in a pot, you you cook up 1 pound of ground beef or turkey.
+Here’s how easy it is: in a pot, cook up 1 pound of ground beef or turkey.
 A can of tomato puree, a jar of salsa, and some chili powder are mixed in.
 All of this is heated up.
 Each person puts a big handful of corn chips into their own bowl and spoons the meat mixture over them.